 - That the purpose and goals of the organization are defined and support the educational/developmental goals of the University.

-- That the organization agrees to adhere to all policies and regulations of the University of Delaware, the Activities & Programs Office, and all local, state, and federal laws.
+- That the organization agrees to adhere to all policies and regulations of the University of Delaware, the Student Involvement Office, and all local, state, and federal laws.
 Once registered, it is the responsibility of the organization members to become acquainted with appropriate University policies and procedures in the Official Student Handbook and other materials provided by the University.

 - That the organization be a viable, functioning organization, composed of full-time matriculated undergraduate students.

 - That the organization not discriminate either in its membership or program on the basis of race, creed, color, gender, age, religion, national origin, veteran or handicapped status, or sexual orientation.